CPAN-Security/security.metacpan.org/docs/readinglist.md

 #### CRA Recitals

 [CRA Recitals](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=11) are for explaining the background and context for the regulation.
-The ordering is the same as the Articles.
+The ordering is the same as in the Articles.
 These are for interpretation, and not legally binding.

 * Recital (10): CRA relevance for supply chains (page 11)
 * Recitals (16-17): CRA relevance for Open Source projects (page 18-19)